github/docs/content/development/build-osmand/how-to-compile-mapcreator-and-tools.md

 ## Compile Native rendering library for OsmAndMapCreator
 Native rendering library could be used to test Offline Rendering or Offline Native Routing.
 It's very useful to debug and test a rendering style or a routing configuration.

 1. First setup the **development environment**, see {% link /setup-the-dev-environment %}.
-2. Choose a specific [target](https://github.com/osmandapp/OsmAnd-core/tree/legacy_core/targets) for OS
+2. Choose a specific [target](https://github.com/osmandapp/OsmAnd-core/tree/legacy_core/targets) for OS.
 3. Specify JAVA_HOME globally via $PATH or in command line
   ```
   export JAVA_HOME=<>
   ```
-3. Compile a specific version 'debug', 'release' or '' (default).
+4. Compile a specific version 'debug', 'release' or '' (default).
 Example
   ```
   cd core-legacy/targets
   ./intel-darwin.sh release # macOs release
   ./amd64-linux-clang.sh debug # linux debug - default
   ```
-4. Binaries will be available at core-legacy/binaries.
+5. Binaries will be available at core-legacy/binaries.